From Transactional Leadership to Reflective Leadership

 – Patricia Cranton

 In the conversation between Dan and Sheila, each holds a different mental model about leadership.
-During their interaction, Dan and Sheila are each having unspoken conversations; in other words, what is going on in their heads, which reflects their unconscious assumptions and beliefs.
+During their interaction, Dan and Sheila are each having an unspoken conversation.
+In other words, what is going on in their heads, which reflects their unconscious assumptions and beliefs.

 Dan’s unspoken conversation: